FS class R.301: History

-In 1922 a superheater version of the R.301 loco, the R.302, was launched.
+In 1922 a superheated version of the R.301 loco, the R.302, was introduced.
 This locomotive was also produced by CEMSA.
 The performance of the R.302s exceeded expectations, so the decision was taken to convert a batch of twenty R.301 locomotives into R.302s.
 The work was completed in the mechanical and naval workshops of Pietrarsa by 1927.
 The FS renumbered them from 023 to 042.

 The R.301s acquitted themselves well in terms of reliability and performance both in Sicily and the colonies.

-An R.301 was sold to the Ferrovia Alifana in 1944.
+The R.301.01 was sold to the Ferrovia Alifana in 1944.

-Features
+Design

-The R.301s were designed to solve the operational problems of the preceding locomotive designs, above all the poor performance of four axle,rigid wheelbase R.401s which damaged the track in the numerous curves typical for narrow gauge alignments.
-The choice of the 2-6-0 wheel arrangement made it possible to limit the axle load to below 11 tons for the coupled wheels, and the Bissel truck improved the xxx.
+The R.301s were designed to solve the operational problems of the preceding locomotive designs, above all the poor performance of four axle, rigid wheelbase R.401s which damaged the track in the numerous curves typical for narrow gauge alignments.
+The choice of the 2-6-0 wheel arrangement made it possible to limit the axle load to below 11 tons for the coupled wheels, and the fitted Bissel truck improved curvature on bends.